Feuerhamster/better-rss/README.md

 # better-rss
-Better RSS is a wrapper around [rss-parser](https://github.com/rbren/rss-parser) with auto-update, events and some useful features.
+Better RSS is specialized library for rss feeds.
+It emits you updates on new items in a feed and fetches og images if no images are provided in feed.

 ## Installation
 Go to your node project and run
 `npm install better-rss`

 ## Usage
+Get updates about new items
 ```javascript
 const betterRSS = require('./main');
 const rss = new betterRSS({ updateInterval: 120000 });